 I was raised in a family of Alaskan pioneers and commercial fishermen.
 After years of working long trips at sea off the Alaska coast, I was ready to start a family and stay a little closer to home.
-So I took up my next great love and started my own tour company sharing my amazing backyard wilderness and pristine waters with adventuresome travelers.
+So I took up my next great love and started my own tour company sharing my amazing backyard wilderness and pristine waters with adventurous travelers.
 This was a natural transition for me as I had worked earlier as a guide, fisherman and was pretty comfortable behind the wheel of a boat.
-Now, 27 years later, I hope that you can still sense my overwhelming passion and excitement for where I live.
-I also hope that my many years in the Alaska backcountry has made me a wiser guide and better leader, or at the very least I’ve got some really great stories to tell you!
+Now, 32 years later, I hope that you can still sense my overwhelming passion and excitement for where I live.
+I also hope that my many years in the Alaska backcountry have made me a wiser guide and better leader, or at the very least I’ve got some really great stories to tell you!

 In 1975 I traveled with friends to Alaska on a 3 month holiday, it was a trip of a lifetime.
 Who knew that 38 years later I would move to Wrangell, Alaska.
 As soon as I arrived on the ferry, I knew it was the right decision.
 I was born in New England and have always felt most comfortable in the wilderness.
-My earliest memory as a child is riding my bike with training wheels around the neighborhood and with the wind in my face the trainers flew off and there was no stopping me.
-My first adventure was fresh out of highschool, traveling for a month long trip around the country, I visited national parks from coast to coast.
+My earliest memory as a child is riding my bike with training wheels around the neighborhood and with the wind in my face, the trainers flew off and there was no stopping me.
+My first adventure was fresh out of high school, traveling for a month-long trip around the country, I visited national parks from coast to coast.

 I have worked in the outdoor industry for 30 years, spattered through that time I have also worked in the hospitality industry.
 The combination has proved to be perfect for my job at Alaska Charters & Adventures as an administrative and reservation specialist.

 “As owners of Alaska Charters and Adventures, we feel like we should be truthful in saying that nothing would happen without Nancy.
 She is truly a genius with a masterful balance between complex spreadsheets and thoughtfully remembering the most personalized details of our guests.
-Nancy brings to our team a depth of business and outdoor industry skills combined with genuine care and great sense of humor.”
+Nancy brings to our team a depth of business and outdoor industry skills combined with genuine care and a great sense of humor.”